 - 1. Make sure the unit is turned on and the startup cycle has finished. - 2.
-Select the Stick icon on the Process Selector. - 3.
-Make sure electrode holder is in the Positive connector and the work clamp is in the negative connector. - 4.
-Select the Amp level desired.
+Select the appropriate Stick icon on the Process Selector.

+3. Make sure electrode holder is in the Positive connector and the work clamp is in the negative connector.

+4. Select the Amp level desired.
 Use table 5 to determine approximate amps suitable for the rod size selected.
 Consult the welding electrode manufacturer's recommendation as well for proper amperage.
+No voltage adjustment is available.
+Select Hot Start Time and Hot Start intensity to improve starting reliability.

-No voltage adjustment is available. - 5.
-Use the arc force control to select the desired arc characteristics, creating the desired arc characteristic and amp response needed to maintain the arc.
+5. Use the arc force control to select the desired arc characteristics, creating the desired arc characteristic and amp response needed to maintain the arc.
 Cellulose electrodes may not have the same arc force behavior as other welding electrodes, but each brand and size will weld a little differently.
 The arc force control setting will vary from person to person as well, with different rod angles, positions, and arc lengths all factoring into the arc force control performance.
 If you are new to using a transformer welder, there are some aspects that will seem different.
 One of the main ones is that the arc is better controlled in most situations by "pushing in" when the arc seems to get weak or unstable and the arc force will kick in as the voltage drops.
 Holding too long of an arc will signal the inverter to shut down and quit welding.
 This threshold is shorter than most transformers, and an extremely long arc cannot be maintained.
 However, with a little practice, the advantages of an inverter become clear.
 6. Strike the arc with either the tapping method or the match strike method.
-Beginners usually find that the match strike method yields best results.
+Beginners usually find that the match strike method typically yields the best results.